 Most of the best hard money lenders for a given area are licensed by the state in which they operate.
 They also should be registered with such entities as the Nationwide Mortgage Licensing System and Registry.
 We also recommend that the lender has a valid broker’s license, and verify if any complaints were filed against that agent or broker.

 Many hard money loans are available out there.
 You can find hard money lenders who specialize in dealing with foreclosure situations.
 Others specialize in fix and flip investors, while still others specialize in commercial properties.
 If you are a fix and flip investor for single family homes, you may be able to turn around the property in six months or less.
 But a commercial property may take years to turn around.

 Understanding the Loan to Value Ratio for Hard Money Loans

 Most hard money loans are secured by investment properties.
 The amount that hard money lenders are willing to loan out is generally less than conventional mortgages secured by owner occupied property.

 Most hard money lenders will only lend up to 70% or so of the current value of the property.
 This means that you as the investor will need to come to the table with as much as 30% of the value of the property, plus whatever repairs need to be done.

 There are some private money lenders that may allow you to borrow up to 90% or even more of the home’s value, plus repairs costs.
 But the interest cost and points will be much higher.
 These are high risk loans, and hard money lenders will cover their bases very carefully in case the investment does not pan out.

-Hard money loans can be an excellent deal for investor who have a good deal on a home or a piece of land, and need short term cash to get the deal done.
+Hard money and fix and flip loans can be an excellent deal for investor who have a good deal on a home or a piece of land, and need short term cash to get the deal done.